 This particular stereo offering connects to your PC or laptop via two gold-plated 3.5mm tips–green for receiving audio, red for voice transmission.
 Some prefer USB.
 I prefer the traditional 3.5mm connection–less complications and driver conflicts.
 Now navigate to your PC’s playback devices and select the Logitech G230 (or your motherboard’s audio device).
 Remember to do the same for the recording device.

 Logitech has another gem on their hands.
-The G230 is a marvelous addition to the stereo arena.
+The G230 gaming headset is a marvelous addition to the stereo arena.
 We conducted testing with our motherboard’s onboard sound.
 The soundstage the G230 set brings is notable.
 But I couldn’t easily identify a great deal of new sounds in old games and movies.
 However the ranges are very well-balanced for a stereo unit.
 Bass is marvelous, punchy and deep without stealing the show from the mid and high ranges.
-It easy to discern position of in-game characters and ambient sound when gaming.
+Its easy to discern the position of in-game characters and ambient sound when gaming.
 We watched several movies and a few TV shows like Spartacus and The Walking Dead.
 Here they shine as well albeit not quite as brightly as in games.
 While they are not the most finely tuned for movies and TV, the only other real contender we’ve seen is Sennheiser’s PC 350SE headset.
 Even then, I feel comfort and personal taste toward the aesthetics will decide the day.
 Performance is too evenly matched.
 Finally, there is some sound bleed when the volumes are at their highest.

-At their sub-$70 price point, the Logitech G230 headset marries affordability with laudable performance and lasting comfort.
+At their sub-$70 price point, the Logitech G230 gaming headset marries affordability with laudable performance and lasting comfort.
 If your aim is not multichannel surround sound, then look no further.

 Bottom Line: I was thoroughly impressed with the Logitech G230 Stereo Gaming Headset.
 It comes highly recommended as an affordable high-class offering for stereo class headset solutions.